RLJ Lodging Trust (RLJ) Stock Could Soon Reward Patient Investors

-RLJ Lodging Trust (NYSE: RLJ) is -26.56% lower on its value in year-to-date trading and has touched a low of $10.11 and a high of $16.22 in the current 52-week trading range.
+RLJ Lodging Trust (NYSE: RLJ) is -27.35% lower on its value in year-to-date trading and has touched a low of $9.84 and a high of $16.22 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RLJ stock was last observed hovering at around $10.24 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $16.50 for the next 12 months.
-It is also 51.29% off the consensus price target high of $21.00 offered by 11 analysts, but current levels are 24.22% higher than the price target low of $13.50 for the same period.
+The RLJ stock was last observed hovering at around $10.02 in the last trading session, with the day’s gains setting it 0.1%.

 Sponsored

-Analyst recommendations provided by FactSet shows that the consensus forecast for RLJ Lodging Trust (RLJ) is a “Overweight”.
-11 analysts offering their recommendations for the stock have an average rating of 2.30, where 4 rate it as a Hold and 2 think it is a “Overweight”.
-4 of the analysts rate the stock as a “Buy”.
-0 analysts have rated the stock as a Sell or Underperform.

-RLJ Lodging Trust is expected to release its quarterly report on 11/02/2022.The EPS is expected to grow by 22.90% this year.
+RLJ Lodging Trust is expected to release its quarterly report on 02/22/2023.The EPS is expected to grow by 22.90% this year.

 RLJ Lodging Trust (RLJ) Top Institutional Holders